Hello, My name is Lea Ann Brown and welcome to my kitchen and blog at Cooking On The Ranch.

 Where I Came From

-I grew up an only child on a Ranch – Farm in Reno County Kansas, west of Hutchinson, near Nickerson, Kansas.
+I grew up on a Farm in Reno County Kansas, west of Hutchinson, near Nickerson, Kansas.
 Being the daughter of a 3rd generation wheat farmer, I have a strong moral obligation to support local farmers, and ranchers.

 My husband and I still own and manage our family farm in Kansas.

-My mom and aunts were always in the kitchen, and I learned early the importance of good quality ingredients and the importance of bringing homemade comfort food love to our dinner tables every day.
+My mom and aunts were always in the kitchen, and I learned early the importance of using good quality ingredients and gathering family around the table to share meals.

 Need Reasons to Cook?